At a glance

 Varicose veins are noticeable, large veins, that usually appear in the lower legs.
 Often varicose veins can be quite unsightly and uncomfortable to have.
 Unfortunately for mums-to-be they are a common symptom of pregnancy due to the increased blood volume in pregnancy and hormonal changes that can make your circulation slower and less efficient than usual.
 This can happen when the uterus puts pressure on the large vein that carries blood to the heart from your feet and legs.
 They can also develop when the small valves inside the veins work less effectively.
 When working normally, the valves open and close to let blood flow back to the heart, but when they work less efficiently and have more blood flowing around the blood can flow backwards and pools in the veins resulting in varicose veins.
 Avoid making the veins worse: Don’t cross your legs when sititng, elevate your feet often and take breaks and move around as much as possible if you have to stand or sit for a while.

-Watch our video below on: Pregnancy exercise from Nuffield Health
+Video 4: Pregnancy exercise from Nuffield Health

 Search for a name, sibling names, middle names - or use our random name finder for some creative fun!